cBournhonesque/lightyear/book/src/tutorial/setup.md

 `lightyear` is split up into multiple crates that each provide a facet of networking.
 The main crate `lightyear` provides an easy way of importing all the other crates and settings up the necessary plugins.
-In particular it provides 2 plugin groups that set up the various systems needed for multiplayer app: `ClientPlugins` and `ServerPlugins`.
+In particular it provides 2 plugin groups that set up the various systems needed for multiplayer app: `ClientPlugins`(https://docs.rs/lightyear/latest/lightyear/prelude/client/struct.ClientPlugins.html) and `ServerPlugins`(https://docs.rs/lightyear/latest/lightyear/prelude/client/struct.ServerPlugins.html).

 There are many different sub-plugins that handle most of the complexities of networking, such as:
 - the sending and receiving of messages